sddbrown/sfndnspoc/README.md

 # sfndnspoc
-Skillet to automation the deployment of a DNS based SafeNetworking POC
+Skillet to automate the deployment of a DNS based SafeNetworking POC in TAP Mode